aktcope4066/semGroup18/use-cases/usecase02.md

 ### Primary Actor

-*A member of the organization.*
+*A Global Studies Researcher*

 ### Trigger

-*A request for the report over the population of language speakers in the world is made by someone with access to the system.*
+*A request for the report over the population of language speakers in the world is made by a Global Studies Researcher.*

 ## MAIN SUCCESS SCENARIO

-1. The member requests the information from the system.
+1. The Global Studies Researcher requests the information from the system.
 2. The system generates a report of the compiled data on the population of different language speakers in the world.
-3. The member reviews the complete report.
+3. The researcher reviews the complete report.

 ## EXTENSIONS